servicetitan/Stl.Fusion/docs/tutorial/Part04.md

 // Use try-dotnet to see this part
 ```

-`ComputedRegistry.Prune` removes string references to the
+`ComputedRegistry.Prune` removes strong references to the
-entries with expired `KeepAliveTime` (1s after the last use by default)
+entries with expired `KeepAliveTime` (which is 1 second by default)
-and evicts the entries those `IComputed` instances are collected by GC.
+and removes the entries those `IComputed` instances are collected by GC.
 We invoked it in above example to ensure strong references to our cached
 computed instances (method outputs) are removed, so GC can pick it up.

 `Prune` is triggered once per `O(registry.Capacity)` operations (reads and
 updates) with `ComputedRegistry`.
 This ensures the amortized cost of pruning
 is `O(1)` per operation.

-So in reality, you don't have to invoke it manually - it will be invoked
+So in reality, you don't have to invoke it manually -
-after a certain number of operations anyway:
+it will be invoked after a certain number of operations anyway:

 ``` cs --region part04_useCalculator4 --source-file Part04.cs
 // Use try-dotnet to see this part
 ```

-Ok, but we already know `IComputed` instances can be invalidated.
+Ok, now let's check out how the invalidation impacts our cache.
-Can we somehow pull an instance of `IComputed` that represents the result
+Can we somehow pull an instance of `IComputed` that represents
-of method call and invalidate it manually?
+the result of specific call and invalidate it manually?

 Yes:

 ``` cs --region part04_useCalculator5 --source-file Part04.cs
 // Use try-dotnet to see this part
 ```

-There is a shorter way to invalidate method call results:
+There is a shorter way to invalidate method call result:

 ``` cs --region part04_useCalculator6 --source-file Part04.cs
 // Use try-dotnet to see this part